 Create A Clear Message

 Your message can go many ways, but it should always be parallel with your companies branding and disposition.
 Whatever media is being incorporated make sure it’s clear what you are offering and why.
-Short problem – solution examples with a sense of novelty included added into your designs works well.
+Because Short problem–solution examples with a sense of novelty included added into your designs work well.